| Staying Aliveby Ken Montague

 distribution network remained.
 The Bell Organ Co. disappeared in

+the 1930s, absorbed into what had been its British branch.
 To top things off, somebody decided to hold the Great Depression.
 When

 it was over, Guelph was very aware that it had survived on small, locally